Second-order Temporal Pooling for Action Recognition: Proposed Scheme

 \section{Proposed Scheme}

-We first state our mathematical notations, followed by formally defining the activity recognition problem and our temporal correlation pooling scheme in Section~\ref{sec:tcp}.
+We first outline our mathematical notation, followed by formally defining the activity recognition problem and our temporal correlation pooling scheme in Section~\ref{sec:tcp}.
 This precedes an investigation into extension of this setup for higher-order pooling (Section~\ref{sec:kcp}) and block-diagonal approximations (Section~\ref{sec:bkcp}).
+A brief discussion of computational complexity is given (Section \ref{sec:complexity}).
 We introduce our SMAID frame-set representation in Section~\ref{sec:smaid}.
 Next, we introduce our action classification framework using Riemannian geometry in (Section~\ref{sec:kernels}) and propose our end-to-end learnable three-stream CNN architecture (Section~\ref{sec:end2end}).